Reitumetse24/Work-readiness-portfolio/README.md

 ### ✨ Reflection

 **Situation:**
-I took part in a simulated interview session with my instructor acting as a hiring manager.
+I took part in a simulated interview session with my instructor acting as a hiring manager.</br>
 **Task:**
-The objective was to apply the interview skills I had learned and demonstrate professionalism, confidence, and effective communication under real interview conditions.
+The objective was to apply the interview skills I had learned and demonstrate professionalism, confidence, and effective communication under real interview conditions.</br>
 **Action:**
 I dressed appropriately, arrived on time, and introduced myself professionally.
-I used the STAR method to respond to competency-based questions and maintained good eye contact, tone, and body language throughout the session.
+I used the STAR method to respond to competency-based questions and maintained good eye contact, tone, and body language throughout the session.</br>
 **Result:**
 The interview went smoothly, and I received positive feedback on my preparation, articulation, and confidence.
 The experience helped me identify areas for improvement — such as providing more concise examples — and reinforced my readiness for future professional interviews.